03 December, 2025

 The basics: Companies House registration

-There are both paper and online versions of form AD01 - Change of Registered Office Address available.
-You shouldn’t use the paper form your company is in the PROOF (Protected Online Filing) scheme, but if you are sending a hard copy by post, be sure to factor in mailing times when planning around the 14-day requirement.
+There are both paper and online versions of the ‘AD01 - Change of Registered Office Address’ form available.
+You shouldn’t use the paper form if your company is in the PROOF (Protected Online Filing) scheme, but if you are sending a hard copy by post, be sure to factor in mailing times when planning around the 14-day requirement.

-Registered business addresses - a note on privacy
+Registered business addresses and your privacy

 Easy mail handling at a virtual business address